fjsnow/fjsn.io/src/posts/theme-switcher.md

 @custom-variant dark (&:where(.dark, .dark *));
 ```

-Then a custom script is ran to add the `dark` class to the `html` based upon the user's preference, falling back to the system preference if no preference is set.
+Then a custom script is ran to add the `dark` class to the `html` based upon the user's preference on page load, falling back to the system preference if no preference is set.

 ```javascript
 document.documentElement.classList.toggle(